alex-clyde/alexander.clyde/index.md

 ---

 ### Hi!
-### I am a PhD student in Economics at University College London
+### I am a PhD candidate in Economics at University College London
 ### You can find my CV [[here]](Documents/Alexander_Clyde_CV.pdf)

 * * *